-- We will undertake major community facilities work with Waikanae Library and community service centre and a replacement for Te Newhanga Kāpiti Community Centre. - In Ōtaki, we will be looking at reshaping our community facilities, focusing initially on the library and memorial hall.
-This plan includes specific funding toward a youth space in Ōtaki. - We will continue upgrading our older persons' housing units.
+We will undertake major community facilities work with Waikanae Library and community service centre and a replacement for Te Newhanga Kāpiti Community Centre.

+In Ōtaki, we will be looking at reshaping our community facilities, focusing initially on the library and memorial hall.
+This plan includes specific funding toward a youth space in Ōtaki.
+We will also fully upgrade and strengthen the Ōtaki Beach pavilion toilets.

+We will continue upgrading our older persons' housing units.